-4.5.5 Role of the financial institutions
+4.5.5 Role of the Financial Institutions

-Financial institutions e.g. banks also have a role to play in terms of developing funding products tailor-made for the development of cooperatives.
+Financial institutions, e.g. banks, also have a role to play in terms of developing funding products tailor-made for the development of cooperatives.

-4.5.6 Role of the community organizations
+4.5.6 Role of the Community Organizations

-Community organizations, including universities, should support programs such as research, education and training of cooperatives, financial and non-financial support, and awareness and mobilization.
+Community organizations, including universities, should support programs such as for research, education and training of cooperatives, financial and non-financial support, and awareness and mobilization.

-4.5.7 Role of international organizations
+4.5.7 Role of International Organizations

-International organizations also have a role to play in the development of cooperatives e.g.:
+International organizations also have a role to play in the development of cooperatives, e.g. by:

-- Exchange information on policies and programs that have proven effective in creating jobs and generating income for members of cooperatives. - Encourage and promote relationships between national and international organizations and institutions involved in the development of cooperatives to:

-- Exchange personnel and ideas, educational and training materials, methodologies and reference materials. - Compilate and utilize research material and other data on cooperatives and their development. - Establish alliances and international partnerships between cooperatives. - Promote and protect co-operative values and principles. - Establish commercial relations between cooperatives. - Cooperative access to national and international data, such as market information, legislation, training methods and techniques, technology and product standards. - The development of common regional and international guidelines and legislation to support cooperatives in consultation with relevant employers' and employees' organizations.
+- Exchanging information on policies and programs that have proven effective in creating jobs and generating income for members of cooperatives. - Encouraging and promoting relationships between national and international organizations and institutions involved in the development of cooperatives to: - Exchange personnel, ideas, educational and training materials, methodologies and reference materials. - Compile and utilize research material and other data on cooperatives and their development. - Establish alliances and international partnerships between cooperatives. - Promote and protect co-operative values and principles. - Establish commercial relations between cooperatives. - Providing cooperatives with access to national and international data, such as market information, legislation, training methods and techniques, technology and product standards. - Developing common regional and international guidelines and legislation to support cooperatives, in consultation with relevant employers' and employees' organizations.